Data Protection

 A data subject has the right to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed, and, where that is the case, access to the personal data and further information as described in Article 15 GDPR.

-19.4 Right to rectification pursuant to Article 16 GDPR
+22.4 Right to rectification pursuant to Article 16 GDPR

 A data subject has the right to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
 Taking into account the purposes of the processing, the data subject has the right to have incomplete personal data completed, including by means of providing a supplementary statement.

-19.5 Right to erasure pursuant to Article 17 GDPR
+22.5 Right to erasure pursuant to Article 17 GDPR

-A data subject has the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller has the obligation to erase personal data without undue delay where the prerequisites listed in Article 17 GDPR are met.
+A data subject has the right to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller has the obligation to erase personal data without undue delay where the prerequisites listed in Article 17 GDPR are met.

-19.6 Right to restriction of processing pursuant to Article 18 GDPR
+22.6 Right to restriction of processing pursuant to Article 18 GDPR

-19.7 Right to data portability pursuant to Article 20 GDPR
+22.7 Right to data portability pursuant to Article 20 GDPR

-19.8 Right to object pursuant to Article 21 GDPR
+22.8 Right to object pursuant to Article 21 GDPR

-A data subject has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which have been collected based on Article 6(1)(e) GDPR (processing takes place within the scope of a task assigned to the controller in the public interest or in the exercise of official authority) or Article 6(1)(f) GDPR (processing takes place on the basis of a legitimate interest of the controller or a third party).
+A data subject has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her where these data were collected based on point (e) of Article 6(1) GDPR (processing takes place for the performance of a task carried out by the controller in the public interest or in the exercise of official authority vested in the controller) or point (f) of Article 6(1) GDPR (processing takes place on the basis of a legitimate interest pursued by the controller or a third party).

 Where personal data are processed by the controller for direct marketing purposes, the data subject has the right to object at any time to processing of personal data concerning him or her for such marketing, which includes profiling to the extent that it is related to such direct marketing.

-19.9 Right to object pursuant to Article 13(2)(c) GDPR
+22.9 Right to object pursuant to point (c) of Article 13(2) GDPR

-20. Right to lodge a complaint with a supervisory authority pursuant to Article 77 GDPR
+23. Right to lodge a complaint with a supervisory authority pursuant to Article 77 GDPR

-Without prejudice to any other administrative or judicial remedy, any data subject shall have the right to appeal to a supervisory authority if he or she considers that the processing of personal data concerning him or her is contrary to the GDPR.
-As a rule, you can contact the supervisory authority of your usual place of residence or workplace or the company's registered office for this purpose.
+Without prejudice to any other administrative or judicial remedy, every data subject has the right to lodge a complaint with a supervisory authority if the data subject considers that the processing of personal data relating to him or her infringes the GDPR.
+You can typically contact the supervisory authority in the place of your habitual residence or place of work or the place of the company’s registered office to do this.

-The State Commissioner for Data Protection and Freedom of Information Baden-Württemberg
+The Baden-Württemberg State Commissioner for Data Protection and Freedom of Information

-Königstraße 10a Postfach 10 29 32
+Lautenschlagerstr.
+20 Postfach 10 29 32

 70173 Stuttgart 70025 Stuttgart